About Next-Generation STING Agonists

 STimulator of INterferon Genes, or STING, is a protein that has the power to activate the body’s innate immune system.
-Targeting this protein gives us the potential to stimulate the body’s immune response in the presence of diseases such as cancer.
+Targeting this protein gives us the potential to stimulate the body’s immune response in the presence of cancer.

 We are developing our STING agonist compounds as potential immunotherapeutic agents for the treatment of selected cancers.
 Immunotherapy has emerged in recent years as a transformative approach for the treatment of cancer.
 The induction of interferons and interferon-stimulated genes in tumor cells and within the tumor microenvironment has been shown to modulate the host-immune response and induce apoptosis of tumor cells.
 Activation of the STING pathway can result in the induction of cellular interferons and cytokines while promoting a strong anti-tumor response through the induction of innate and adaptive immune responses.
 Therapeutically targeting the STING pathway could turn an immunologically “cold” tumor into a “hot” one, making it more likely to respond to other forms of immunotherapy, such as immune checkpoint inhibitors.